microsoft/MSBuildSdks/src/Traversal/README.md

 </Project>
 ```

-The following properties control the invocation of the to traversed projects.
+The following properties control the invocation of the traversed projects.

 | Property                            | Description |
 |-------------------------------------|-------------|